MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/scale-app.md

 </details>
 <br>
 <details>
-<summary>User re-targeting and re-engagement basis app analytics</summary>
+<summary>User retargeting and re-engagement basis app analytics</summary>

 Product-led growth initiative uses signals from your app analytics.
 It retargets users who have recently engaged with your app in Teams but haven't reached a value realization milestone defined by you.

-Users who have not visited your app or churned recently can be re-engaged to bring back to your app.
+Users who haven't visited your app or churned recently can be re-engaged to bring back to your app.

 Remember, your goal is to get users to experience value by using your collaborative app.

-You can convert user who try your app to sticky, habitual users and eventually convert into paying customers.
+You can convert a user who tries your app to sticky, habitual users and eventually convert into paying customers.

 [Back to top](#what-should-you-do-during-the-scale-stage)
 </details>